-Discover five of our best wildlife encounters to include in your next incentive program, from cuddling a koala to swimming with tropical fish.
+Discover five of our best wildlife encounters to include in your next incentive program, from getting up close to a koala to swimming with tropical fish.

 With so many unique animals, beloved around the world for being just that, no trip to Australia is complete without a native wildlife experience.
-Discover five of our best wildlife encounters to include in your next incentive program, from cuddling a koala to swimming with tropical fish.
+Discover five of our best wildlife encounters to include in your next incentive program, from getting up close to a koala to swimming with tropical fish.

 At Australia Zoo on the Sunshine Coast, wildlife encounters come thick and fast.
 Steve Irwin’s legacy lives on this 40-hectare (99-acre) park, which is home to more than 1,200 animals.
 Today, Terri, Bindi and Robert continue the conservation work of the Crocodile Hunter with their menagerie of Australian native animals, including wombats, koalas, crocodiles, possums and echidnas.
 The park can accommodate groups of up to 10,000 people for gala events.
 Hands-on experiences include kangaroo feeding, breakfast with dingoes, and the chance to take a wombat for a walk.